motionproto/pf2e-reignmaker/README.md

 ## Functionality

-This module ships with implementations for all the extra mechanics provided in the best sandbox PFRPG 2e adventure, including optional and popular homebrew from Vance & Kerenshara:
+This module ships with implementations for the Kingdom Building mechanics provided in the best sandbox PFRPG 2e adventure, including optional and popular homebrew from Vance & Kerenshara:

-* Camping Sheet
 * Kingdom Sheet
-* Weather
 * Combat Tracks

 ### House Rules & GM Tips